anandjayakumar/throttling_service_flask/README.md

 # Throttling Service
 An API Throttling service written in Flask, using Redis for data storage.

 A Sliding Window algorithm is used.
 The timestamp of each successful API call is stored in a sorted set for each API.
 A client API is first registered with a throttle rate of <em>n</em> calls in <em>t</em> time.
-When a new API call is received, all timestamps older than `current_timestamp - n` is deleted.
+When a new API call is received, all timestamps older than `current_timestamp - t` is deleted.
 Next, the size of the sorted set is compared with <em>n</em>.
 If the size is less than <em>n</em>, it returns 'Success' and the current timestamp is added to the sorted set.
 Else, 'Failure' is returned.

 ## Installation